ThinkBigAnalytics/scalding-workshop/Workshop.md

 ## Compute NGrams

 Let's return to the Shakespeare data to compute *context ngrams*, a common natural language processing technique, where we provide a prefix of words and find occurrences of the prefix followed by an additional word.
-The ranked most common `n` phrases are returned.
+The ngrams are returned in order of frequency, descending.

 	run.rb scripts/ContextNGrams7.scala \
 	  --input  data/shakespeare/plays.txt \